jcoronelcortes/perform-2023-hotday/Understanding WebApp Hacking and Forensics/content/04_investigation/index.md

 #### Step 1.
 Open the Dynatrace instance and go to "Application Security > Attacks"

 You will see all the attacks that Dynatrace detected, since we all use the same Dynatrace instance, you will see the attacks of the other participants.
-Try to find jndi injection attack which occurred from IP-address 10.1.43.70
+Use timeframe `Last 7 days` and filter by `Type: JNDI Injection`.

-*Hint:* use filtering bar to specify IP-address
+Select the first exploited attack, dated `Feb 09 09:33`.

 ![img.png](../../assets/images/04_investigation_rap_search.png)

 Select the attack details and observe the attack vector: